nachocapodanno/cbh-take-home-project/Refactoring.md

 2. It returns a partition key, which is a hashed string, if the partitionKey property is not present in the event object.
 3. It converts the partition key property to a string if it is not already a string.
 4. It hashes the partition key string if it exceeds the maximum partition key length before returning it.

+Also, I created a constans file to put there all strings we have and to create a unique point for this info.